+Abstract.
 In many cost-sensitive environments class probability estimates are used by decision makers to evaluate the expected utility from a set of alternatives.
 Supervised learning can be used to build class probability estimates; however, it often is very costly to obtain training data with class labels.
-Active sampling acquires data incrementally, at each phase identifying especially useful additional data for labeling, and can be used to economize on examples needed for learning.
-We outline the critical features for an active sampling approach and present an active sampling method for estimating class probabilities and ranking.
-BOOTSTRAP-LV identifies particularly informative new data for learning based on the variance in probability estimates, and by accounting for a particular data item's informative value for the rest of the input space.
+Active learning acquires data incrementally, at each phase identifying especially useful additional data for labeling, and can be used to economize on examples needed for learning.
+We outline the critical features of an active learner and present a sampling-based active learning method for estimating class probabilities and class-based rankings.
+BOOTSTRAP-LV identifies particularly informative new data for learning based on the variance in probability estimates, and uses weighted sampling to account for a potential example's informative value for the rest of the input space.
 We show empirically that the method reduces the number of data items that must be obtained and labeled, across a wide variety of domains.
 We investigate the contribution of the components of the algorithm and show that each provides valuable information to help identify informative examples.
-We also compare BOOTSTRAP-LV with UNCERTAINTY SAMPLING, an existing active sampling method designed to maximize classification accuracy.
-The results show that BOOT-STRAP-LV uses fewer examples to exhibit a certain class probability estimation accuracy and provide insights on the behavior of the algorithms.
-Finally, to further our understanding of the contributions made by the elements of BOOTSTRAP-LV, we experiment with a new active sampling algorithm drawing from both UNCERTAINTY SAMPLING and BOOTSTRAP-LV and show that it is significantly more competitive with BOOTSTRAP-LV compared to UNCERTAINTY SAMPLING.
+We also compare BOOTSTRAP-LV with UNCERTAINTY SAMPLING, an existing active learning method designed to maximize classification accuracy.
+The results show that BOOTSTRAP-LV uses fewer examples to exhibit a certain estimation accuracy and provide insights to the behavior of the algorithms.
+Finally, we experiment with another new active sampling algorithm drawing from both UNCERTAINTY SAMPLING and BOOTSTRAP-LV and show that it is significantly more competitive with BOOTSTRAP-LV compared to UNCERTAINTY SAMPLING.
 The analysis suggests more general implications for improving existing active sampling algorithms for classification.